Frank and Ernest by Thaves for April 20, 2023

 4. Intraining

-InTraining Premium Member over 1 year ago
+InTraining Premium Member almost 2 years ago

 What it means Ernie is “You are asking the wrong person”…!